Estimate Time7 min

 The money stuff

-1. Beef up your emergency savings When paychecks stop coming, having emergency savings set aside can be a lifeline.
+1. Beef up your emergency savings Having emergency savings set aside can be a lifeline.
 Start by saving $1,000 and eventually aim to stash away 3 to 6 months of essential expenses.
 “Make sure that you understand what your essential versus discretionary expenses are,” says Aliya Padamsee, CFA, CFP®, a director of Financial Solutions at Fidelity.
 Groceries?
 Essential.
 More than a couple streaming platforms?
 Maybe not.
 The more discretionary bills you can cut, the bigger the buffer you can create.

-2. Research unemployment benefits in your state While you’re figuring out your emergency savings needs, consider factoring in money you might be eligible to receive through unemployment benefits, says Beau Zhao, CFA, a director of Financial Solutions at Fidelity.
+2. Research unemployment benefits in your state While you’re figuring out your emergency savings needs, consider factoring in money you might be eligible to receive through unemployment benefits should your job situation change, says Beau Zhao, CFA, a director of Financial Solutions at Fidelity.
 Benefits vary from state to state and by your most recent income.

-3. Put the credit card away Padamsee and Zhao agree that you shouldn’t rack up credit card charges that you can’t fully pay for each month.
+3. Put the credit card away Padamsee and Zhao agree that you should try to avoid racking up credit card charges that you can’t fully pay for each month.
 You don’t want to accrue interest.
 You may also want to hold off on unnecessary major purchases.
-Yes, you need a working furnace, but your new living room furniture set could wait until you have more job security.

 4. Research rules around severance and paid time off Dig into your employee handbook or any employment contract you signed for details about severance and PTO payouts at your company.
-You may be entitled to regular payments for some time after your termination, as well as a payout for unused vacation time.
-But not all companies will pay you for those days after a layoff.
+You may be entitled to regular payments for some time if you're terminated, as well as a payout for unused vacation time.
+But not all companies will pay you for those days.
 If yours won’t, you may want to plan days off ASAP to take advantage of your benefits.

-5. If you have a 401(k) loan, make a plan to pay it back Your company may require you to repay your loan’s outstanding balance in full immediately if you get laid off.
-If you can’t afford to pay off the loan balance in full upon termination, your employer will report the loan’s balance to the IRS as a taxable distribution.
+5. If you have a 401(k) loan, make a plan to pay it back Your company may require you to repay your loan’s outstanding balance in full immediately if you leave.
+If you can’t afford to pay off the loan balance in full at that time, your employer will report the loan’s balance to the IRS as a taxable distribution.
 Translation: If your loan defaults, you will be on the hook for penalties and taxes.
 Check your plan rules to see whether you are allowed to continue to pay your loan after separation.

-6. Research new health benefits coverage Even though you might be able to stay on your employer’s health plan through COBRA, it’ll cost you up to 102% of the premium.
+6. Research new health benefits coverage Even though you might be able to stay on your employer’s health plan through COBRAOpens in a new window should you lose your job, it’ll cost you up to 102% of the unsubsidized premium.
 That could be hundreds or even thousands of dollars per month.
 It’s worth looking at the public marketplace, private plans, or, if you have a partner, their plan.
 You may also qualify for premium tax credits on the public marketplace, which would reduce your overall health care costs.
-If you’re concerned about your family’s future coverage, check out your state’s rules for CHIP, the Children’s Health Insurance Program, which offers low-cost coverage for kids in qualifying families.
+If you’re concerned about your family’s future coverage, check out your state’s rules for CHIP, the Children’s Health Insurance ProgramOpens in a new window, which offers low-cost coverage for kids in qualifying families.

 7. Get medical checkups and fill prescriptions That goes for everyone in your family—including eye and dental care.
-Even if you’re able to get new coverage quickly, your co-pays, deductibles, and doctor network may change.
+Even if you’re able to get new health coverage quickly if you lose yours, your co-pays, deductibles, and doctor network may change.
 So make sure your doctors and prescriptions are covered under the new plan, otherwise you will end up footing the entire bill—more reason to make those appointments and refill medications now.

 8. Track down your receipts to get paid back If you have receipts for qualified medical expenses to get reimbursed for from a flexible spending account—or receipts for work trips, classes, or any other activities you can expense—turn them in ASAP.
-While you may be able to submit receipts after a layoff (and your company should reimburse you for receipts from before your termination date), it’s easier to do while you can access company websites.
+While you may be able to submit receipts after a layoff (and your company should reimburse you for those receipts), it’s easier to do while you can access company websites.

 The career stuff